Since the beginning of 2020, how often have you been getting a haircut? For most people, I assume this number declined in comparison to 2019.

 There was a time when my hair was always perfect.
 Lengthy, silky, symmetrical growth, no dandruff, no itching, no curliness above the ears, and absolutely no thinning areas.
 I could go months without a haircut and still look well groomed.
 Moreover, I rarely ever shampooed my hair, and often washed it just once or twice a week (with only water).

-Over the years, as the male hormones and genetics have taken over, I now have to get a haircut every 4-5 weeks in order to prevent whats left from getting out of hand.
-Moreover, I now have to wash my hair every single day and am forced to use Nizoral shampoo once a week to control the itching and inflammation.
+Over the years, as male hormones and genetics have taken over, I now have to get a haircut every 4-5 weeks in order to prevent whats left from getting out of hand.
+Moreover, I now have to wash my hair every single day, and am forced to use Nizoral shampoo once a week to control the itching and inflammation.

 I started to think about all the above after:

-Based on the spacing of those tweets, it seems like Mr. Walker got a haircut every 2.5 to 3 months in 2011, unless he forgot to mention a few more in between.
-I am surprised that Mr. Walker waited so long to get haircuts, since he is balding significantly per his latest photos.
+Based on the spacing of those Tweets, it seems like Mr. Walker got a haircut every 2.5 months in 2011.
+Unless he forgot to mention a few more such instances.
+I am surprised that Mr. Walker waited so long between haircuts, since he is balding significantly per his latest photos.